 At the Graduate School of Artificial Intelligence the doctoral program benefits from the synergies of six different research groups, focusing on interdisciplinary research to advance AI.
 In order to broaden the application areas of our AI research in the LIT AI Lab, we collaborate closely with other JKU institutes that conduct related research as well as with international companies.
-The ELLIS Unit Linz includes the recently founded Institute of Advanced Research Artificial Intelligence (IARAI) that also contributes to the ELLIS PhD and PostDoc Programme, educating ELLIS PhD students and providing post-doctoral training to the best young researchers in the field.
+The ELLIS Unit Linz includes the recently founded Institute of Advanced Research Artificial Intelligence, opens an external URL in a new window (IARAI) that also contributes to the ELLIS PhD and PostDoc Programme, opens an external URL in a new window, educating ELLIS PhD students and providing post-doctoral training to the best young researchers in the field.

-In December 2019 the LIT AI Laboratory was chosen as one unit of the European Laboratory for Learning and Intelligent Systems (ELLIS).
+In December 2019 the LIT AI Laboratory was chosen as one unit of the European Laboratory for Learning and Intelligent Systems (ELLIS, opens an external URL in a new window).
 Prof. Hochreiter is the director of the ELLIS Unit at the LIT AI Laboratory, while Prof. Biere, Prof. Widmer and Prof. Fürnkranz are deputy directors.

-The European Laboratory for Learning and Intelligent Systems offers an interdisciplinary PhD program.
+The European Laboratory for Learning and Intelligent Systems offers an interdisciplinary PhD program, opens an external URL in a new window.
 The ELLIS PhD program is a key element of the ELLIS initiative and its goal is to foster and educate the best talent in machine learning related research areas by pairing outstanding students with leading academic and industrial researchers in Europe.

 The program supports excellent PhDs across Europe by giving them access to leading research through boot camps, summer schools and workshops of the ELLIS programs.
 Every PhD student is supervised by one ELLIS fellow/scholar and one ELLIS member from a different country and conducts a 1 year exchange at the other location.